-The following information needs to be transferred from the 3G GSN or the HLR to the DF2 in order to allow a DF2 to perform its functionality:
+The following information needs to be transferred from the 3G GSN, LI LCS Client or the HLR to the DF2 in order to allow a DF2 to perform its functionality:

-- target identity (MSISDN, IMSI, IMEI);
+- target identity (MSISDN or E. 164 number for Non-Local ID, IMSI, IMEI); - events and associated parameters as defined in clauses 7.3.2 and 7.4 may be provided;

-- events and associated parameters as defined in clauses 7.3.2 and 7.4 may be provided; - the target location (if available) or the IAs in case of location dependent interception; - Correlation number; - Quality of Service (QoS) identifier; - Encryption parameters (keys and associated parameters for decrypting CC), if available and necessary.
+- the target location (if available) or the IAs in case of location dependent interception; - Correlation number; - Quality of Service (QoS) identifier; - Encryption parameters (keys and associated parameters for decrypting CC), if available and necessary.

-The 3G GSN detects packets containing packet header information in the communications path but the information needed for Packet Header Information Reporting may need to be transferred from the 3G GSN either directly to the DF2 or via another entity in order to allow the DF2 to perform its functionality.
+The 3G GSN detects packets containing packet data header information in the communications path but the information needed for Packet Data Header Information reporting may need to be transferred from the 3G GSN either directly to the DF2 or via another entity in order to allow the DF2 to perform its functionality.